 latinx network and logo

-LN grew out of the Standing Committee for Multicultural Affairs (now the Coalition for Multicultural Affairs).
-The initial leadership came through CMA and the first chair was selected in 1992.
+The Latinx Network (LN) grew out of the Standing Committee for Multicultural Affairs (now the Coalition for Multicultural Affairs) and the first chair was selected in 1992.
+The Latinx Network supports the mission and core values of the Coalition of Multicultural Affairs by focusing attention on the needs and concerns of Latinx professionals and students within higher education.

 latinx network group photo